chandan24k/CS584/Project2/README.md

 High-dimensional data: If the number of features is close to the number of observations, AIC and BIC could be unreliable as they heavily penalize models with many parameters relative to data size.

-3. What could you implement given more time to mitigate these cases or help users of your methods?
+**3. What could you implement given more time to mitigate these cases or help users of your methods?**

 Residual Analysis: Add residual analysis to check assumptions of normality and homoscedasticity (constant variance) for both AIC and BIC validity.